Apple's massive new spaceship campus, Apple Park, will open in April

 The campus isn't just for employees, however.
 Apple's executives also have high hopes the campus, equipped with a visitor center and public cafe, will become a new tourist attraction in California.

-"I really think it's going to become a like national landmark," Luca Maestri, Apple's CFO, said at a conference earlier this month.
+"I really think it's going to become like a national landmark," Luca Maestri, Apple's CFO, said at a conference earlier this month.
 Maestri said the campus has already garnered "a lot of interest from tourists."